Terror-Byte/rustodoro/Notes.md

 What do we want to load from a config? (json, yaml, toml even?)
 We want these to be configurable from the commandline too!

-rustodoro --set-work-time --minutes 25 rustodoro --set-work-time --seconds 1500 rustodoro --set-short-break-time --minutes 5 rustodoro --set-short-break-time --seconds 300 rustodoro --set-long-break-time --minutes 15 rustodoro --set-long-break-time --seconds 900
+rustodoro <- just run the work timer if we do this? rustodoro --work rustodoro --short-break rustodoro --long-break rustodoro --set-work-time --minutes 25 rustodoro --set-work-time --seconds 1500 rustodoro --set-short-break-time --minutes 5 rustodoro --set-short-break-time --seconds 300 rustodoro --set-long-break-time --minutes 15 rustodoro --set-long-break-time --seconds 900 rustodoro --set-pomodoros-till-long-break 4 rustodoro --set-display-in-secs true (if true, display timer in seconds.
+Otherwise, display in minutes)

 VIM Note: This is early days, Liam!
 There's going to be some teething issues/friction initially but you're going to learn as you go.
 You got this!
 You can learn this!